PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 Manufacturers have created many different boards based on the open designs, with form factors that are optimised for applications from cargo carrying though to first person view (FPV) racers.

-> **Tip** A main benefit of using a *Pixhawk series* controller is that *QGroundControl* automatically downloads the correct firmware for a connected autopilot.
-This is possible because all boards within a *version* are software-compatible.

-<span></span>
 > **Tip** For computationally intensive tasks (e.g. computer vision) you will need a separate companion computer (e.g. [Raspberry Pi 2/3 Navio2](../flight_controller/raspberry_pi_navio2.md)) or a platform with an integrated companion solution (e.g. [Intel® Aero Ready to Fly Drone](../flight_controller/intel_aero.md), [Qualcomm Snapdragon Flight](../flight_controller/snapdragon_flight.md)).

+## Key Benefits

+Key benefits of using a *Pixhawk series* controller include:
+* Software support - as PX4 reference hardware these are our best-maintained boards.
+* Flexibility in terms of hardware peripherals that can be attached.
+* High quality.
+* Highly customizable in terms of form factor.
+* Widely-used and thus well-tested/stable.
+* Automated update of latest firmware via *QGroundControl* (end-user friendly).

 ## Recommended boards